davestewart/vuex-pathify/docs/pages/appendix/code.md

 ## Overview

-Throughout the API docs, you'll see various code snippets, ofter referring to "products", "items", "filters", etc.
+Throughout the API docs, you'll see various code snippets, often referring to "products", "items", "filters", etc.

 They are based on the following example, sometimes as a root store, other times as a module: